 |There are hundreds of islands in Fiji.|

-It easy to remember music from “the old days” especially when today’s younger generation has a profound interest in music from our era in the 60’s, 70’s and 80’s when some of the best dance music rocked the radio waves and sound systems in our cars and homes.
-We often hear the old songs in movies, TV shows and at a variety of venues.
+It’s easy to remember music from “the old days,” especially when today’s younger generation has a profound interest in music from our era in the ’60s, ’70s, and 80s when some of the best dance music rocked the radio waves and sound systems in our cars and homes.
+In addition, we often hear the old songs in movies, TV shows, and at a variety of venues.

-Sure, most of our dance moves are still the same from our distant past.
-Hardly ever does anyone adopt a new style of dance when as amateurs we kind of “loved the one we’re with” in more than one way…our personal dance style and, our preferred dance partner.
+Sure, most of our dance moves are still the same as our distant past.
+But, hardly ever does anyone adopt a new style of dance when, as amateurs, we kind of “loved the one we’re with” in more than one way…our personal dance style and our preferred dance partner.

 |The industrial port held little interest for us in getting off the ship.|

-Isn’t it funny how when we’re dancing we each think our style is still upbeat and trendy?
-Any yet, as we looked around it was easy to tell how old the dancers were, beside inspecting the laugh lines on their faces and crinkles around their eyes.
-Their dance style gave it all away and we were no exception to the rule.
+Isn’t it funny how we each think our style is still upbeat and trendy when we’re dancing?
+Any yet, as we looked around, it was easy to tell how old the dancers were, besides inspecting the laugh lines on their faces and crinkles around their eyes.
+Their dance style gave it all away, and we were no exception to the rule.